varadharajan/varadharajan.github.com/_posts/2015-06-21-inspecting-jit-compiled-assembly-code-in-oracle-jvm.md

     ....
 [Trimmed for readability]

 As we can see, the generated assembly code also includes details like line number, function name, class etc.. which helps us to understand the code flow.
+Full disassembler output is available [here](https://gist.github.com/varadharajan/eeea5fc53495401e1145)

 Reference: [PrintAssembly Manual](https://wikis.oracle.com/display/HotSpotInternals/PrintAssembly)